DiegoVilla27/react-rules/README.md

     "sourceType": "module",
     "ecmaFeatures": {
       "jsx": true, // We enable JSX support
-      "tsx": true // We enable JSX support
+      "tsx": true // We enable TSX support
     }
   },
+  "settings": {
+    "react": {
+      "version": "detect"
+    }
+  },
   "plugins": [
     "react-refresh",
     "@typescript-eslint",
-    "react"
+    "react",
+    "html"
   ],
   "rules": {
+    "react-hooks/rules-of-hooks": "error", // Rules of hooks
-    "react/react-in-jsx-scope": "off", // These two rules disable the need to import React in components "react/jsx-uses-react": "off",
+    "react/react-in-jsx-scope": "off", // Rule for allows the use of a TSX or JSX component without the need to import React "react/jsx-uses-react": "off",
+    "react/jsx-uses-vars": "error", // Rule for disallow use var "react/hook-use-state": "error", // Rule to check whether unstructured value and setter variables in a useState() call are named symmetrically
-    "quotes": [ // Rule for using double quotes "error",
+    "react/jsx-key": "error", // Rule for using Keys in Child Elements within Loops "quotes": [ // Rule for using double quotes "error",
       "double",